 |2016||10,000||17.3% (42.5%)||85.3% (90.2%)|

-In order to appropriately analyze CHS data, a weight is applied to each record.
+To analyze CHS data, a weight is applied to each record.
 The weight consists of an adjustment for the probability of selection (number of adults in each household / number of residential telephone lines), as well as a post-stratification weight.
 The post-stratification weights are created by weighting each record up to the population of the UHF neighborhood, while taking into account the respondent's age, gender and race.
-Starting in 2009, responses were also weighted to account for the distribution of the adult population comprising three telephone usage categories (landline only, landline and cell, cell only) using data from the 2008 New York City Housing and Vacancy Survey.
+Starting in 2009, responses were also weighted to account for the distribution of the adult population comprising three telephone usage categories (landline only, landline and cell, cell only) using data from the New York City Housing and Vacancy Survey.
+Appropriate calculation of variance and standard errors requires adjustments for the stratification and dual-frame design of the CHS.

 If you need assistance with the data, wish to suggest additional variables to be added, or have additional questions about the survey's methodology, please send an email to email@example.com.